kubernetes-sigs/node-feature-discovery/docs/get-started/features.md

   device: [<device id>, ...]
 ```

-Matching is done by performing a logical _OR_ between Elements of an Attribute and logical _AND_ between the specified Attributes for
+Matching is done by performing a logical _OR_ between Elements of an Attribute
-each USB device in the system.
+and logical _AND_ between the specified Attributes for each USB device in the
+system.
 At least one Attribute must be specified.
-Missing attributes will not partake in the matching process.
+Missing attributes will not
+partake in the matching process.

 ##### LoadedKMod Rule

 ###### Nomenclature

 ```
 Element     :A kernel module
 ```

-The LoadedKMod Rule allows matching the loaded kernel modules in the system against a provided list of Elements.
+The LoadedKMod Rule allows matching the loaded kernel modules in the system
+against a provided list of Elements.

 ###### Format

 ```yaml
 loadedKMod : [<kernel module>, ...]
 ```

- Matching is done by performing logical _AND_ for each provided Element, i.e the Rule will match if all provided Elements (kernel modules) are loaded
+Matching is done by performing logical _AND_ for each provided Element, i.e
+the Rule will match if all provided Elements (kernel modules) are loaded in the
- in the system.
+system.

 ##### CpuId Rule

 ###### Nomenclature

 ```
 Element     :A CPUID flag
 ```

-The Rule allows matching the available CPUID flags in the system against a provided list of Elements.
+The Rule allows matching the available CPUID flags in the system against a
+provided list of Elements.

 ###### Format

 ```yaml
 cpuId : [<CPUID flag string>, ...]
 ```

- Matching is done by performing logical _AND_ for each provided Element, i.e the Rule will match if all provided Elements (CPUID flag strings) are available
+Matching is done by performing logical _AND_ for each provided Element, i.e the
+Rule will match if all provided Elements (CPUID flag strings) are available in
- in the system.
+the system.

 ##### Kconfig Rule

 ###### Nomenclature

 ```
 Element     :A Kconfig option
 ```

-The Rule allows matching the kconfig options in the system against a provided list of Elements.
+The Rule allows matching the kconfig options in the system against a provided
+list of Elements.

 ###### Format

 ```yaml
 kConfig: [<kernel config option ('y' or 'm') or '=<value>'>, ...]
 ```

- Matching is done by performing logical _AND_ for each provided Element, i.e the Rule will match if all provided Elements (kernel config options) are enabled ('y' or 'm') or matching '=<value>'.
+Matching is done by performing logical _AND_ for each provided Element, i.e the
+Rule will match if all provided Elements (kernel config options) are enabled
- in the kernel.
+(`y` or `m`) or matching `=<value>` in the kernel.

 #### Example